Equity Insights offers research and perspectives from Putnam’s equity team on market trends and opportunities.

-An example of an enabler can be found within our personalized medicine theme.
-Personalized medicine refers to the customization of medical treatments based on an individual's specific needs and genetic makeup.
+Personalized medicine refers to the customization of medical treatments based on an individual’s specific needs and genetic makeup.
+We believe we’re in the early innings of a broad shift to personalized medicine.
 Many companies are making great strides in cell and gene therapy, with thousands of treatments in various phases of development.

 However, when it comes to biopharmaceuticals, there are many complexities, uncertainties, and possible outcomes.
 Rather than trying to forecast which individual drugs and treatments will be successful, we are invested in Lonza, a company that opened the world’s largest dedicated cell-and-gene-therapy facility for businesses that are developing drugs.
 Lonza is the outsourced manufacturer for over 1,000 different therapies across modalities.
 We believe Lonza should benefit as any of these treatments successfully come to market.